March 3, 2025

 • Why is this bug called an assassin bug?

-This activity provided a fresh perspective for many participants, encouraging them to move beyond just taking photos and moving towards engaging more deeply and affectionately with nature.
+This activity provided a fresh perspective for us as women, encouraging us to move beyond just taking photos and toward engaging more deeply and affectionately with nature as a community.

 Useful links